lernlink/moodle-tool_langpackdropper/README.md

 Security implications
 ---------------------

 With this tool, Moodle will download PHP code from the given URL and will execute its content as language pack PHP files.
-It's your duty as administrator to only configure download URLs from which you are 100% sure that they do not contain anything else than language pack files or that an attacker can infiltrate malicious code into the ZIP file anytime in the future.
+The Moodle administrator has to make sure to only configure download URLs which do not contain anything else than language pack files.
+Additionally, the Moodle administrator has to make sure that an attacker cannot infiltrate malicious code into the ZIP file anytime in the future.

 Theme support